Etejerina/a-walk-in-python/day_2.md

 *Note: the number of values and variable names, should match, or you will get an error.*

-Also you can assign the same value to different variables in one line, like this...
+Also, you can assign the same value to different variables in one line, like this...

 ```python
 x, y, z = 'Ezequiel'